 Throughout the book Intercom identifies their product as still an infant.
 They’re always learning new things about it and their customers.
 This is a crucial way to think about your business.
 Complacency kills products and allows competitors to get the advantage.

 Overall this book is stacked with great tips, insightful thoughts, and concepts to tackle with your startup.
 We couldn’t recommend it more.
-You can pick it up Here.
+Get the book here.

 If you want to join the book club to read and learn together, sign up by sending an email to firstname.lastname@example.org!
 We meet once every month and discuss concepts in the chosen book, as well as how we can start applying key learnings to our process, startups, and life.